 Chemical Oceanography/Marine Geochemistry: This program includes a diverse faculty with numerous cross-disciplinary interests.
 Work is conducted across riverine, estuarine, continental margin and open ocean environments on a variety of projects intended to help better understand the cycling of organic and inorganic species from both natural and anthropogenic sources.
 Individual faculty and students in this program collaborate actively not only with other programs in Physical Sciences, but also with the departments of Biological and Fisheries Science.
-Examples of current and on-going projects within the Chemical Oceanography/Geochemistry group include: cycling and diagenesis of dissolved and particulate organic matter in estuaries and open ocean settings; carbon and nitrogen transport and cycling in rivers, estuaries, and the coastal ocean, environmental exchanges and transport of contaminants and use of natural and anthropogenic substances as tracers of ecological processes.
+Examples of current and on-going projects within the Chemical Oceanography/Geochemistry group include: cycling and diagenesis of dissolved and particulate organic matter in estuaries and open ocean settings; carbon and nitrogen transport and cycling in rivers, estuaries, and the coastal ocean, environmental exchanges and transport of contaminants and use of natural and anthropogenic substances as tracers of ecological processes; and the chemical composition and biological availability of dissolved organic nitrogen in diverse systems from the open ocean to wastewater treatment plants.